MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

 Import the Testsuite
 --------------------

-Follow these steps to import the Testsuite FS into the workspace from the `Platform Qualification Tools
+Follow these steps to import the Filesystem Testsuite into the workspace from the `Platform Qualification Tools
 <https://github.com/MicroEJ/PlatformQualificationTools/blob/2.3.0/tests/fs>`__:

 - Clone or download the `Platform Qualitification Tools project 2.3.0